 ALTERNATIVE: Organic greek yogurt or coconut yogurt, and you can make it more “kid friendly” by adding some raw honey, chopped fruit and/or low-sugar granola.
 Just always look at the grams of sugar and ingredients!

 2. FRUIT JUICES AND SODAS - These sugar-sweetened beverages provide almost no nutritional content and can increase your child’s risk of tooth decay and other diseases.
 Don’t be fooled by the “natural” labels when actually these drinks are usually filled with sugar, high-fructose corn syrup, artificial sweeteners, and other chemicals.
+Always read ingredients and look at grams of sugar.
 Some of the worst (and most misleading) include: Juicy Juice, Sunny Delight, Capri Sun, Snapple, even V8 splash.

 ALTERNATIVE: Water!
 Drinking enough water is so important for a healthy body and mind.
 It will keep your kids hydrated – especially after sports and in the summer - without all those nasty additives.
 Other options include: Coconut water (has just naturally derived sugar), fresh homemade lemonade, homemade herbal iced tea with stevia, or if you have a juicer, make your own Fruit (& Veggie) juice where the fruits mask the veggies (ex. juicing carrots with oranges and apples).